// Check capacity

 11.1 Dynamic Arrays

 In high level languages, arrays are usually dynamic.
-They easily grow in size when they have to, and you don’t need to worry about it.
+They can easily grow in size when they have to, and you don’t need to worry about it.
 In contrast, arrays in low level languages are usually static by default.
 This is the reality of C, C++, Rust and also Zig.
-Static arrays were presented at Section 1.6, but in this section, we are going to talk about dynamic arrays.
+Static arrays were presented at Section 1.6, but in this section, we are going to talk about dynamic arrays in Zig.

 Dynamic arrays are simply arrays that can grow in size during the runtime of your program.
-Most low level languages offer some implementation of a dynamic array in their standard library.
-C++ have std::vector, Rust have Vec, and Zig have std.ArrayList.
+Most low level languages have some implementation of a dynamic array in their standard library.
+C++ have std::vector

 11.1.1 Capacity vs Length

-When we talk about dynamic arrays, we have two similar concepts that are very essential to how a dynamic array works behind the hood.
+When we talk about dynamic arrays, we usually have two similar concepts that are very essential to how a dynamic array works behind the hood.
 These concepts are capacity and length.
-In some contexts, specially in C++, length is also called of size.
+In some contexts, especially in C++, length is also called of size.

-Although they look similar, these concepts represent different things in the context of dynamic arrays.
+Although they look similar, these concepts represent different things in the context of a dynamic array.
 Capacity is the number of items (or elements) that your dynamic array can currently hold without the need to allocate more memory.

-In contrast, the length refers to how many elements in the array are currently being used, or, in other words, how many elements in this array that you assigned a value to.
-Every dynamic array works around a block of allocated memory that represents an array with total capacity of \(n\) elements, but only a portion of these \(n\) elements are being used most of the time.
+In contrast, the length refers to how many elements in the array are currently being used, or, in other words, how many elements in this array that you have assigned a value to.
+Every dynamic array works around a block of allocated memory, which represents an array with total capacity for \(n\) elements.
+However, only a portion of these \(n\) elements are being used most of the time.
 This portion of \(n\) is the length of the array.
-So every time you append a new value to the array, you are incrementing it’s length by one.
+So every time you append a new value to the array, you are incrementing its length by one.

 This means that a dynamic array usually works with an extra margin, or, an extra space which is currently empty, but it is waiting and ready to be used.
 This “extra space” is essentially the difference between capacity and length.
 Capacity represents the total number of elements that the array can hold without the need to re-allocate or re-expand the array, while the length represents how much of this capacity is currently being used to hold/store values.